Young people are leading the way in taking action to stop climate change.

 Young people are responding by adapting farming practices, like planting trees to create shelter from harsh winds, or identifying multiple water sources, or moving away from agriculture entirely.

 Young people affected by climate change have complex and varied needs, and need support in different ways.
 They named information about understanding weather patterns, diversification of income generating activities and financial support, as well as provision of basic needs like food and water for those worst affected.
 They stressed the importance of support in consultation with young people, to make sure it meets the community’s needs and is collaborative.

-We’re launching further research into the impact of climate change on youth livelihoods in urban and rural areas, how is it impacting their lives, what solutions are young people using to manage this.
+During the UN Climate Summit, COP26, we’re launching new research into the impact of climate change on youth livelihoods in urban and rural areas, how is it impacting their lives, what solutions are young people using to manage this.

-In collaboration with the universities of Cambridge and Makerere, the project will use a tool co-developed by young researchers to explore further the impact of climate change on young people in Uganda and their response.
+In collaboration with the universities of Cambridge and Makerere, report will show findings generated using a tool co-developed by young researchers to explore further the impact of climate change on young people in Uganda and their response.

 Sharing you experiences of and responses to climate change- wherever you are.